szaniszlop/triage/README.md

+# Quality Assurance
-#Idea is to simulate a rest API for handling rules and rule sets
+Idea is to simulate a rest API for handling rules and rule sets for quality assurance.

+## Analysis

 **Entities:**
 - QualityAssurance